php-core/SimpleHtmlDom/docs/index.md

 A fast, simple and reliable HTML document parser for PHP.

-Created by S.C.
-Chen, based on [HTML Parser for PHP 4](http://php-html.sourceforge.net/) by Jose Solorzano.
+The original [Simple HTML DOM Parser project](https://sourceforge.net/p/simplehtmldom) was created by S.C.
+Chen, based on [HTML Parser for PHP 4](http://php-html.sourceforge.net/) by Jose
+Solorzano.

+It is now being continued here by PHPCore aiming to make "composer" compatibility better and clean-up some code, introduce type-safety and generally keep the project up-to-date.

 # Parse any HTML document